 (Two Regular Sew Together Bags and Four Mini Sew Together Bags)

 But how to do this so I don’t “steal” anything from her stellar pattern?
 I made up a worksheet that will help you convert the measurements of the big version to the small version.
 Yes, you’ll have to use your calculator for about 2 minutes, but then you’ll be able to charge ahead.
-And, yes, to make a Mini you have to have the original Sew Together Bag pattern, found *here.* Before I give you a PDF of the worksheet, please promise to not print out bunches for your neighborhood sewing group, but instead send them over here to print it off this blog.
-Likewise, feel free to link over here for others to print off the worksheet/pattern, but don’t embed my worksheet in your blog.
-Please also consider becoming a follower of this blog, as I often have tutorials and free patterns.
-Many thanks.
-Here’s the downloadable PDF worksheet: Sew Together Bag Worksheet_updated
+And, yes, to make a Mini you have to have the original Sew Together Bag pattern, found *here.* To obtain the worksheet for the mini, head to Craftsy, but then come back here for the tutorial parts.

 I was able to crank out four Minis in about a day and half; I think it went so quickly because I had already made a couple of the bigger bags.
 I still referred to The Quilt Barn’s Tutorial when I became stuck.
-SewDemented’s pattern and that tutorial are made for each other.
 To begin, make two copies of the pattern for the end piece, then flip one over, overlapping the pattern and making sure that the cut edge matches up with the dotted line, as shown.
 Align the top and the bottom edges; tape, then cut out.
 The piece, from lower tip to lower tip should measure 12,” and is the same height as the original Sew-Together Bag piece.
-Apparently there is some confusion over this step, but if you use the image above as a guideline, sliding the top piece down so that it aligns with the piece underneath, it should work together.
+Apparently there is some confusion over this step, but if you use the image above as a guideline, sliding the top piece down so that the lower edge is even and aligns with the piece underneath, it should work.

 If you glance at the next picture, you can see the shape of the new side piece: it is a trapezoid, and is merely narrower from side-to-side, because you are eliminating one pocket and that excess has to be taken out somewhere.
 Again, the height of this piece is the same as the original.
 It is only the width dimensions from lower tip to lower tip that are smaller.

 I ended up tracing this new smaller pattern onto a manila envelope, making sure I transferred the dotted line markings.
 After you sew together the side piece and its lining, as per the pattern/tutorial, lay it back onto your pattern and put pins at the dotted lines mark, as shown.
 Go the ironing board and iron in a crease on those lines.
-Pocket Zippers: Buy the same size zipper you normally would, but shorten it after installation by doing a thick zig-zag stitch at the end, as shown.
+Zippers for the Pockets: Buy the same size zipper you normally would, but shorten it after installation by doing a thick zig-zag stitch at the end, as shown above in white thread.
 Cut off zipper evenly with the edge of the pocket pieces.
 If you have the pattern/tutorial, this step should be apparent.
 Again, these photos are not meant to replace the pattern/tutorial, but simply to show you places where I deviated from the pattern slightly to accommodate the smaller Mini.
 Zippers are in both pockets (yes, I am showing about three different Minis, with three different fabric sets).
 Attach the side pieces, lining up the pockets with the ironed-in crease on the side pattern.
 Refer to the tutorial for more information.

 (Tab end of zipper)